Repairing and Maintaining Rental Property as a Landlord

 Implied Warranty of Habitability

-An “implied warranty of habitability” exists in residential rental agreements in almost all states.
+An “implied warranty of habitability” exists in residential leases and rental agreements in almost all states.
 This warranty ensures that the premises are comfortable, safe, and fit for human occupation throughout the tenancy.
 The premises must be structurally safe, and the rental unit must be clean and sanitary with available heat, water, and electricity.

 Since the warranty is “implied” by law, tenants have different sources for enforcing the habitability warranty.
 Many states have enacted landlord-tenant laws setting forth the landlord’s duty to repair and maintain the rental unit.
 Local codes tend to be more detailed, with requirements for light, ventilation, and electric wiring.
 In some states, a landlord’s compliance with state and local housing codes satisfies the habitability requirement.